Localization in Khovanov homology: Introduction

-Note also that in a recent preprint, Borodzik-Politarczyk-Silvero \cite{bps-2018} use equivariant flow categories to also show that $\X_0(\tilde{L})=\X_e(\tilde L)$ admits a $\ZZ_p$-action; the main Theorem 1.2 of \cite{bps-2018} is the first sentence of Theorem \ref{thm:submain} in the present paper, although it is not clear that the action constructed in \cite{bps-2018} and that constructed here (in the case $n=0$) agree.
-In \cite{bps-2018}, they further relate the Borel equivariant cohomology of $\X_e(\tilde{L})$ to Politarczyk's equivariant Khovanov homology \cite{politarczyk}.
-Jeff Musyt has also constructed a $\ZZ_p$-equivariant Khovanov stable homotopy type using methods similar to ours.
+Independently, Borodzik-Politarczyk-Silvero \cite{bps-2018} use equivariant flow categories to also show that $\X_0(\tilde{L})=\X_e(\tilde L)$ admits a $\ZZ_p$-action; the main Theorem 1.2 of \cite{bps-2018} is the first sentence of Theorem \ref{thm:submain} in the present paper, although it is not clear that the action constructed in \cite{bps-2018} and that constructed here (in the case $n=0$) agree.
+In \cite{bps-2018}, they further relate the Borel equivariant cohomology of $\X_e(\tilde{L})$ to Politarczyk's equivariant Khovanov homology \cite{politarczyk-kh}.
+Jeff Musyt has also constructed a $\ZZ_p$-equivariant Khovanov stable homotopy type using methods similar to ours \cite{musyt-thesis}.